Wavefront Sensors

 Wavefronts can be planar, spherical (curved), or aberrated (ex: astigmatic).
 Wavefront sensors and phase imaging cameras detect aberrations in wavefronts that happen when light passes through a lens assembly or other media in an optical instrument or component.

 Using wavefront sensors, researchers and manufacturers can evaluate quantitatively the quality of their optical instrument, its flatness or shape (for a mirror ), its resolution power (PSF or MTF), or its beam quality (Msquare).
-These instruments detect anomalies in telescope mirrors, camera lenses, or just about any other optical instrument an engineer, researcher, or scientist may use for spectroscopy, astronomy, medical imaging, and more.
+These instruments quantify the imaging quality of telescope mirrors, camera lenses, or just about any other optical instrument an engineer, researcher, or scientist may use for spectroscopy, astronomy, medical imaging, and more.